 However, the conclusions did not differ.
 Based on the p-value calculated without presumption of equal variances, the P-value was 0.0186.
 Based on the P-value, we reject the null in favor of a hypothesis that there is on average a 8.50 mg/dL lower mean serum LDL level in patients who died within 5 years relative to those who did not die within 5 years.

+Score: 10

-Question 4.
+Question 4.score:10

 We performed a simple linear regression that does not presume equality of variances using the Huber-White sandwich estimator.
 We investigated the difference in mean LDL between patients who died and did not die within 5 years using a simple linear regression method that does not presume equal variances.
 The 95% confidence interval The 95% confidence interval for the difference in population means were based on the same methods for handling variances.